im-kamil/im-kamil/README.md

    ⚡ Hello Geeks 👋 , A LITTLE ABOUT ME
-       I am a  undergraduate student from Zakir Husain College of Engineering And Technology,AMU, Aligarh.
+       I am an undergraduate student from Zakir Husain College of Engineering And Technology,AMU, Aligarh.

 Things I like to do:
 - 🎨 Interfaces